aserafin/grape_logging/README.md

 You can include logging of other parts of the request / response cycle by including subclasses of `GrapeLogging::Loggers::Base`

-If you want to get information of request headers, you can add `GrapeLogging::Loggers::RequestHeaders.new` just as follows.

     class MyAPI < Grape::API
       use GrapeLogging::Middleware::RequestLogger,
         logger: logger,